 While it may not be the same Invader Zim millennials grew up watching, the Netflix-adapted Enter the Florpus will still get the entire family reeling.
 The story tracks Zim after the events of the original TV series, seeing the little alien in the throes of an existential dilemma.
 As he’s fighting for a chance to make a difference and attempting to unlock his true purpose on Earth, Zim’s arch-nemesis plots his downfall in the shadows.
 Can the little alien gain the confidence he needs to overcome his human rival, or will he only be a memory?
 With a critics review score of 100% on Rotten Tomatoes, no family can go wrong with Invader Zim and his Florpus adventures.

 Ralph Breaks the Internet (2018)

 What’s that?
-Another sequel.
-Yes, another sequel — it’s not our fault these originals were so good!
-The follow-up to 2012’s delightfully inventive Wreck-It Ralph, Ralph Breaks the Internet expands the boundaries and the scope of this digital universe.
-To the internet.
-Wreck-It Ralph and his pal Vanellope von Schweetz have made it out of their games and now must support each other through another adventure across the World Wide Web.
-Packed full of memes and Internet humor, Ralph Breaks the Internet feels strangely ahead of its time and old news at the exact same time.
+Another sequel?
+Yes, another sequel.
+The follow-up to the delightfully inventive Wreck-It Ralph, Ralph Breaks the Internet expands the boundaries and the scope of the analog universe into the digital.
+The film centers on Wreck-It Ralph and his pal Vanellope von Schweetz, both of which have made it out of their respective games and must support one another as they traverse the World Wide Web.
+Packed full of memes and internet humor, Ralph Breaks the Internet feels strangely ahead of its time and old news simultaneously.
 You know, like the internet.